-3.2.1 Prehistoric period: no prehistoric remains were known from the vicinity of the site previous to the scheme of works undertaken by Archaeological Services, University of Durham (ASUD 2005a, 2005b).
-Generally, there is evidence for activity throughout the South Lakes during the Neolithic and Bronze Age periods, from 3500 cal BC onwards, in the form of stray finds such as stone axes, adzes, axe-hammers and quernstones (Hodgkinson et al 2000).
-A circular enclosure in Dallam Deer Park (HER 2492) has tentatively been identified as a ring cairn of prehistoric date, but is unexcavated and has also been identified as a later beacon, watchtower or medieval building.
-No other prehistoric remains are known from the surrounding area.
-Dallam School Cremation Cemetery, Milnthorpe (HER 41439), comprised an isolated pit containing ash, burnt human bone and Grooved Ware pottery dating to the late Neolithic.
-No related features were found in the excavated vicinity.
-No further analysis, such as age-at-death or sex of the individual, was thought possible due to the poor nature of its preservation (ASUD 2005a).
+- 3.1.1 No prehistoric remains were known from the vicinity previous to the scheme of works undertaken by Archaeological Services, University of Durham (ASUD 2005a, 2005b), immediately to the north of the proposed development site (HER 41439).
+Generally, however, there is evidence for activity throughout the South Lakes during the Neolithic and Bronze Age periods, from 3500 cal BC onwards, in the form of stray finds, such as stone axes, adzes, axe-hammers and quernstones (Hodgkinson et al 2000), including a Late Bronze Age or Early Iron Age razor from Milnthorpe (Hodgson and Brennand 2006, 49).
+A circular enclosure in Dallam Deer Park (HER 2492) has tentatively been identified as a ring cairn of prehistoric date, but is unexcavated and has also been identified as a later beacon, watchtower or medieval building. - 3.1.2 Dallam School Cremation Cemetery, Milnthorpe (HER 41439), comprised an isolated pit containing ash, burnt human bone and Grooved Ware pottery dating to the Late Neolithic.
+No related features were found in the excavated vicinity (ASUD 2005a).
 A cluster of three cremation burials were identified during a second phase of investigation prior to the proposed extension of the existing school.
 Two of the cremations were placed in urns and typologically dated to the Late Bronze Age.
 The undated remains of a possible stone-filled boundary ditch, and a pit containing an undiagnostic flint flake, were also found in close proximity to the burials and may be contemporary (ASUD 2005b).
+An additional archaeological investigation undertaken in 2008 (OA North 2008) elsewhere in the Dallam School grounds, 30m to the north of the proposed development site, found no remains of any archaeological significance beyond a post-hole of unknown date (ibid).